Living-with-machines/DeezyMatch/README.md

 :warning: If `-n` flag (or `n_train_examples` argument) is not specified, the train/valid/test proportions are read from the input file.

 A new fine-tuned model called `finetuned_test001` will be stored in `models` directory.
-To fine-tune the pretrained model, two components in the neural network architecture were frozen, that is, not changed during fine-tuning (see `layers_to_freeze` in the input file).
+In this example, two components in the neural network architecture were frozen, that is, not changed during fine-tuning (see `layers_to_freeze` in the input file).
 When running the above command, DeezyMatch lists the parameters in the model and whether or not they will be used in finetuning:

 ```
 ============================================================